 Urges Members hosting RSMCs to check whether they meet all requirements as stated in the Manual on the Global Data-processing and Forecasting System (WMO-No. 485);

-Request the Commission for Observation, Infrastructure and Information Systems, in collaboration with the Commission for Weather, Climate, Water and Related Environmental Services and Applications, to complete the first round of the compliance review of all RSMCs by Cg-20 (2027);
+Request the Commission for Observation, Infrastructure and Information Systems, in collaboration with the Commission for Weather, Climate, Water and Related Environmental Services and Applications and RSMCs [Secretariat], to complete the first round of the compliance review of all RSMCs by Cg-20 (2027);

+Request the Secretary-General:

-Request the Secretary-General to take the necessary steps to insert the Guide on Compliance Review Process for RSMCs into the renewed Guide to the Global Data-processing System (GDPS) (WMO-No. 305) as provided in the annex of the draft Resolution ##/2 (EC-76).
+To take the necessary steps to insert the Guide on Compliance Review Process for RSMCs into the renewed Guide to the Global Data-processing System (GDPS) (WMO-No. 305) as provided in the annex of the draft Resolution ##/2 (EC-76);

+To support SC-ESMP and designated expert groups with the resources needed to fulfil their compliance review tasks.
+[UK, Secretariat]

 _______________